-- Press and hold the touch bar until it displays “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.
+- Hold the touch bar until the display reads “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.

-- Or, from the main menu, go to Mode and select Off.
+- You can also go to Mode from the main menu and select Off.

 - Select Thermostat from home screen